 Subject to such other special arrangements as may be decided upon by the JCB, members of the JCB make their own arrangements to cover the expenses incurred in attending sessions of the JCB.
 Observers attend meetings of the JCB at their own expense.
 Other expenses of the JCB are borne by the Special Program resources.

-Membership of the Joint Coordinating Board (JCB) (as of 1 January 1994)
+Past and Current Membership of the Joint Coordinating Board (JCB) from the Region of the Americas